Bearsampp/prerequisites/README.md

 </p>

 ## About
-This a sub-repo involving prerequisites required before any use of [bearsampp project](https://github.com/bearsampp).
+This a sub-repo involving prerequisites required before any use of [Bearsampp project](https://github.com/bearsampp).
 <br />
 Issues must be reported on [Bearsampp repository](https://github.com/bearsampp/bearsampp/issues).